 This annex gives further information needed for understanding and implementing 6.4D.4.
 The following terms should be understood as follows:

-Relative phase error: refers to the phase difference between signals at different physical antenna ports, which should be ideally 0.
+Relative phase error: refers to the phase difference between signals at different antenna ports, which should be ideally 0.
 It should be understood as for a slot i.e. (slot) relative phase.
 It is calculated based on DMRS symbols of that slot or on SRS symbols.

 Difference of relative phase error: refers to the difference between the relative phase error determined per slot and the relative phase error determined based on the SRS transmitted.